ammoore00/Open-TFC-Create/README.md

 # Open-TFC-Create

 - Integrate Create into TFC progression
+- Overhauled the look of TFC to bring it closer to vanilla
 - Entirely open source - all mods and texture included, as well as the pack itself, are provided under an open license

 # Modlist